stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 ![Textured Quad](textured-quad.png)

-There are a lot of steps in this chapter and therefore plenty that can go wrong.
-Vulkan will generally throw a hissy fit if we attempt any invalid operations, e.g. forgetting to provide the target layout when performing an image transition.
-However it is quite easy to specify a 'correct' pipeline and still end up with a black rectangle!
-With so much going on behind the scenes this can be very difficult to diagnose - here are some possible failure cases:
+We have jumped through a number of hoops in the last couple of chapters and therefore there is plenty to go wrong.
+The validation layer will provide excellent diagnostics if the application attempts any invalid operations (and often seems to be able to work around them).
+However it is very easy to specify a 'valid' pipeline that results in a black rectangle.

-- Verify that the image contains RGBA data once it is loaded and that it matches the expected Vulkan format which is `R8G8B8A8_UNORM` in this example.

-- Ensure the texture alpha channel has a non-zero value.

-- Double-check that the winding order is counter-clockwise and back-facing fragments are being discarded (or turn off face culling).

-- Also check that the drawing primitive is a triangle strip.

-- Walk through the process of loading and transitioning the image and ensure that the previous/next layouts are correct and that image has the `COLOR` aspect.
+Here are some of the problems that we encountered:

+* The image loader is very crude and somewhat brittle - the native image _should_ be a `TYPE_3BYTE_BGR`, transformed to `TYPE_4BYTE_ABGR` when the alpha channel is added, which maps to the `R8G8B8A8_UNORM` format.
+It is definitely worth using the debugger to step through image loading and the complex barrier transition logic.

-- Check that the image data is being copied to the vertex buffer and not the other way round (yes we really did this!)
+* Ensure the image data is being copied to the vertex buffer and not the other way around (yes we really did this).

-- Ensure that the descriptor set and layout are bound to the pipeline and added to the rendering sequence.
+* Check that the descriptor set layout is bound to the pipeline and added to the render sequence.

 ---